SFPC/sfpc.github.io/codesocieties2020.md

 ### Do you offer scholarship?

+**UPDATE:** SFPC Code Societies is offering a fully subsidized work-study position for Black, Brown and Indigenous people of color; those who are low income and/or underrepresented in art/tech/academia.
+Thanks to a generous donation from [Daniel Shiffman](https://shiffman.net/).

 We are completely self-funded, which dramatically limits our ability to offer scholarships.
 In Code Societies, we are offering three work-study opportunity to a qualified applicant who would be expected to work 5 hrs/week in exchange for a 50% reduction of tuition.
 We’re particularly looking out for women, people of color, disabled person, people under-represented in the field of art + technology, and those with financial need.

 Please note that if you apply for work study, we will consider your application separately from the general admissions applications, since we have little flexibility regarding scholarships.
 This is for people who absolutely need assistance to participate in SFPC.
 Occasionally, students have received support from cultural foundations, schools or current employers and we are happy to provide supporting materials as proof of acceptance.